Why don’t people use them?

 I saw a dog walking alone on the street yesterday.
 It had no collar and no tags.
-It had obviously escaped from its home and was happily cruising around, crossing streets on its own.

 Today I read a neighbor’s posting about a lost dog who was wearing no tags.

 If your dog gets out without an identifying tag and is picked up by a Good Samaritan, there is no phone number to call or address to return it to.
 The only reasonable option is to call Animal Control or bring it to a vet in the hope that it has a microchip that can be scanned.
 If no microchip, the Animal Control officer will put your dog into a cage in the truck until the officer gets to the shelter, most likely later in the day.
 Your confused dog is then put in a shelter kennel, isolated in the frenzied shelter atmosphere.
 Then it will sit there for 5 days without any walks or enrichment as required by California law.
 Your dog has to figure out how to relieve him/herself in the kennel, something not all dogs are able to do.
 In fact, dogs often hold their urine in for long periods of time, adding to the stress in this unfamiliar environment and setting themselves up for a urinary tract infection or more.